balbarak/Procx/README.md

 ## Introduction
-Procx is .NET Standard library that simplifiy working with a proccess, cmd and terminal.
+Procx is a Cross-Platform library that simplifiy working with a proccess, cmd and terminal.

 ## Getting Started